jamesmoessis/dust_sensor/README.md

     4. If `average` exceeds `SCALE * threshold`, trigger output to PNP BJT.
 (Active LOW)
     5. Go back to step 1.

+## Monitoring
+Integration has been added with MegunoLink monitoring software.
+* The Arduino will output values through the USB and MegunoLink (Once set up properly on a port) will graph and log these values.
+* MegunoLink will generate a timestamped csv file and also create a graph against time.
+Every 300 particle measurements, the threshold and average level is sent.
+This is generally about every 1.5 minutes.
+* The MegunoLink file can be found in the repo as *.mlx file.
+This file will need to be edited from computer to computer.

 ## Remote Control

+Edit threshold by scaling it.
+Remotely edit the SCALE variable and then upload the new code.

 This repo activates a WebHook on a commit to master.
 On a commit to master, a Jenkins job compiles and runs the test code in this repo!
 Note, it does not build on commits to .md files.